Battle of Mosul (2016–2017): October 2016: Phase One and initial advances

-At this point in time, the Coalition strategy was reported to be to encircle Mosul completely, after which Iraqi troops would advance into the city center.
+At this point in time, the coalition strategy was reported to be to encircle Mosul completely, after which Iraqi troops would advance into the city center.
 As the Iraqi Army advanced on Mosul, rebellion against ISIL broke out in the city, though ISIL forces put down the revolts within a couple of days.

 The Iraqi Army resumed fighting on 19 October, surrounding Qaraqosh, while ISIL deployed snipers and car bombs.
 Lt.
 Gen. Qassim al-Maliki declared that Iraqi forces had captured 13 villages north and northeast of Al Quwayr, south of Mosul, and the Iraqi Army was reported to be within 6 km of the outskirts of Mosul city.
 The village of Kani Harami was captured after heavy fighting in the morning with the militants retreating to Abbasiyah.
 A total of 22 towns were reported to have been captured, with 12 by the Peshmerga and 10 by the ISF.
 Nofal Hammadi, governor of the Nineveh Governorate, declared that 40% of the province had been retaken from ISIL.

 The offensive to retake the town of Bashiqa northeast of Mosul was delayed due to lack of logistical support.
 The international coalition's commander Gary Voelsky also stated that a majority of ISIL leaders were fleeing Mosul, and predicted that foreign fighters would form the majority of militants remaining in the city.

 The fighting intensified on 20 October.
 A large convoy of Golden Division arrived at positions retaken by the Peshmerga forces, and they also captured Bartella.
 According to Maj.
 Gen. Maan al-Saadi of the Iraqi Army, 200 ISIL fighters were killed in the fight for Bartella.
 The Peshmerga and NPF announced a "large-scale operation" to the north and northeast of Mosul, to retake the Assyrian towns of Tesqopa and Bashiqa.
 During the day, the Peshmerga captured six villages, including four on the Bashiqa front line and two on the Nawaran front, while entering another four villages.
 The Peshmerga briefly captured the village of Tiz Khirab but were forced to withdraw.
 On the southern front, Iraqi forces resumed their push north after a brief pause and recaptured six villages east of Qayyarah.

-ISIL also set the Al-Mishraq sulfur plant on fire, causing two deaths and nearly 1,000 hospitalizations from sulfur fume inhalation.
+ISIL committed another war crime by setting the Al-Mishraq sulfur plant on fire, causing two deaths and nearly 1,000 hospitalizations from sulfur fume inhalation.
 The group was also reported to be digging trenches to slow the advancement of coalition troops.